 In this guide, Cloudwards.net will cover the signup process and what you can expect to pay per gigabyte with Cloud Files.
 Then, we’ll talk about how you can most efficiently upload files to Rackspace according to your need, whether that be bulk manual transfer of content, continuous data protection for your hard drive or file synchronization between devices.

-After you’re finished reading, you’ll be able to use Rackspace Cloud Files to build cloud solutions to rival the best online backup services and the best cloud storage services without having to keep your files in more than one place.
+After you’re finished reading, you’ll be able to use Rackspace Cloud Files to build cloud solutions to rival the best online backup services and the best cloud file storage services without having to keep your files in more than one place.

 Since it’s easier to show than tell, we’ll demonstrate the process with three services in particular: Cyberduck for bulk file transfer, CloudBerry Backup for online backup and Storage Made Easy for cloud storage.
 However, the basic steps involved will be similar for other products, too.

 Before we get to building cloud solutions, let’s talk a bit more about the basics of Cloud Files to make sure you’re in the right place.
 If you’ve decided you’re definitely not and would like a simpler route to backup or storage, our cloud comparison tool is a good launchpad for finding the best and cheapest online storage.

 What is Rackspace Cloud Files?

 The cloud, simply put, refers to storing data in server facilities, and accessing and working with those files over the internet rather than keeping them on your computer hard drive.
 The cloud can be used for backing up hard drives, freeing up hard-drive space, syncing files between devices, hosting websites and many other things.